-(Best months for planting Beans - broad beans, fava beans in Australia - temperate regions)
+(Best months for growing Beans - broad beans, fava beans in Australia - temperate regions)

 May: Will need supports if windy weather